rankedapi/rankedapi/README.md

 RankedAPI improves SEO strategies in two ways:

-1. Discovering promising opportunities which justify further investment, and
+1. Discovering promising SEO opportunities which justify further investment, and
-2. Flagging SEO tactics which are doomed to damage your PageRank.
+2. Flagging SEO tactics which might actually hurt your overall search rankings.

 ## Up and running with RankedAPI in five minutes